hraberg/enumerable/README.markdown

 Block parameters are defined using annotated static fields.
 The actual blocks are limited to one expression.
-For more examples, see: [EnumerableExampleAndRegressionTest.java](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java)
+For more examples, see: [EnumerableExampleAndRegressionTest](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java)

 ## Usage:

-Enumerable.java is packaged as a java agent.
+Enumerable.java is packaged as a [java agent](http://java.sun.com/javase/6/docs/api/java/lang/instrument/package-summary.html).
 ASM has been moved to a local package (lambda.asm).

     java -javaagent:enumerable-jarjar.jar= ...